MakeTarget Version 2

 Save the target

 The last step is to save the target.
-Search for your target path of MakeHuman (custom targets).
+Search for your target path of MakeHuman II (usually somewhere in Document folders).
 You can create a sub-folder if you work with a lot of own targets, like in the picture.